marcusmcb/JS-Drum-Machine/README.md

 # JS-Drum-Machine

-Browser-based drum machine built with Javascript.
+This is a simple drum machine app built with Javascript.

+Simply press the letter keys indicated to trigger the corresponding sounds.

+Enjoy!